 Only a 2-hour bus or train ride away from the capital, Tabor is an easy day trip from Prague.
-It was a much-needed break from the crowded and busy capital (we went in the middle of summer!) and became my favorite city from this trip.
+It was a much-needed break from the crowded and busy capital (we went in the middle of summer!), and it became my favorite city on this trip.

-With a population of less than 35,000, Tabor is compact and easy to see in a day.
+With a population of less than 35,000, Tabor is compact and easy to see during the day.
 I recommend starting in the town square (Zizka Square) and working your way outwards.